 As more customers look to consolidate their AppSec providers, we pride ourselves on offering the vision, flexibility, openness, coverage, and staying power they need to keep pace with the changing world of software development and risk management.
 Our stability and longevity ensure a safe harbor against today’s—and tomorrow’s—economic uncertainties.

-We will continue to provide market-leading solutions that enable our customers to address the security of everything that goes into their software, decrease risk without jeopardizing their digital transformations or delaying their product releases, and align their people, processes, and technology to address software risk across their organizations and at every stage of their development life cycles.
+We are more committed than ever to helping our customers build trust in their software at the speed their business demands.
+We will continue to provide market-leading solutions that enable organizations to address the security of everything that goes into their software, decrease risk without jeopardizing their revenue streams, and align their people, processes, and technology to manage software risk across their organizations and at every stage of their development life cycles.

 Gartner does not endorse any vendor, product or service depicted in its research publications and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s Research & Advisory organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.